sDiv – Synthesis Centre of iDiv

-The sDiv synthesis centre comprises three central instruments: meetings of international working groups and interaction with renowned visiting researchers, sabbaticals, and synthesis projects carried out by sDiv postdocs.
+The sDiv synthesis centre comprises three different and central instruments: meetings of international working groups (standard format; groups driven by early career researchers), projects with flexible combinations of research approaches (beyond working groups) and synthesis projects carried out by sDiv postdocs.
 It provides an opportunity to work without distractions and scope intensively for collaboration and idea-sharing to identify solutions to society’s most challenging and complex environmental problems over a several-year period.

 If you have any questions about sDiv, do not hesitate to contact Dr Marten Winter, Head of sDiv!

 |19Jun||sTRAITS 2 working group meeting 10.00 am - 11.55 am||❯|

 |20Jun||sToration 3 working group meeting 10.00 am - 11.55 pm||❯|